-Instead of selling you a training course that includes everything from CBT to Mod 2 and charging you up to £800 in advance for a bike licence, we do things in a different way.
+Instead of selling you a training course that includes everything from CBT to Mod 2 and charging you a large sum of money in advance, we do things in a different way.
 A fast track course will suit some people if everything goes without a hitch.
 It does not however, allow for failing any of the tests, or something coming up in your life.
-We have found a lot of people had problems getting money back from training schools when things have changed in any way.
+We have found a lot of people had problems getting money back from training schools when their circumstances have changed in any way.

 We work on a PAY AS YOU GO BASIS, which means that a student always knows exactly where they are.
 Our pricing is very straightforward and transparent.

-Book in for a Compulsory Basic Training (CBT) course as soon as possible.
-It will cost you between £90 and £130.
+Book a Compulsory Basic Training (CBT) course as soon as possible.
+It will cost you between £99 and £129.
 We have good availability.
 It will take you all day.
 You need to either hold a UK driving license (provisional is fine) or a EU driving license that has been registered with DVLA(Form D9).
 If you have an old style paper driving license you would need a photo ID with it.

 You need to be able to ride a bicycle and have a basic understanding of the Highway Code before you start.